• Home page

 Esprit Bord de Mer

-Seaside spirit, it is first of all a dream that comes true in the city of your heart...
-Opening a store in ...
+Seaside spirit, it is first and foremost a dream that comes true in its beloved city...
+Opening a boutique in ...

 529 m - Châtelaillon-Plage

-This small family seaside resort on the Aunis coast is one of the very first centres of the early days of seaside tourism in Charente-Maritime.
-It is pleasant to walk through its pine forests, tamarisks and holm oaks.
-Surrounded by fortifications built on an old feudal castle by Vauban to resist invaders, it is a stronghold at the mouth of the Charente.
-Fort Vauban houses a 12th century crypt and today a regional history museum.
+This small, family-friendly seaside resort on the Aunis coast is one of the earliest centers of seaside tourism in Charente-Maritime.
+It's a pleasant place to stroll through its pine forests, tamarisk trees, and holm oaks.
+Surrounded by fortifications built on an old feudal castle by Vauban to resist invaders, it's a stronghold at the mouth of the Charente.
+Fort Vauban houses a 12th-century crypt and is now a regional history museum.
 Fort Enet completes this arsenal.

 Fouras is the starting point for going to the island of Aix or for approaching Fort Boyard, which you can see on sunny days from the South beach.